 What is the sanctions process at the United Nations?

 As the UN’s principal crisis-management body, the Security Council may respond to global threats by cutting economic ties with state and non-state groups.
-Sanctions resolutions must pass the fifteen-member Council by a majority vote and without a veto from any of the five permanent members: the United States, China, France, Russia, the UK.
+Sanctions resolutions must pass the fifteen-member Council by a majority vote and without a veto from any of the five permanent members: the United States, China, France, Russia, and the United Kingdom.
 The most common types of UN sanctions, which are binding on all member states, are asset freezes, travel bans, and arms embargoes.

 Prior to 1990, the Council imposed sanctions against just two states: Southern Rhodesia (1966) and South Africa (1977).
 However, since the end of the Cold War, the body has used sanctions more than twenty times, most often targeting parties to an intrastate conflict, as in Somalia, Liberia, and Yugoslavia in the 1990s.
 But despite this cooperation, sanctions are often divisive, reflecting the competing interests of world powers.
-For instance, since 2011, Russia and China have vetoed all four Security Council resolutions concerning the conflict in Syria, some of which could have led to sanctions against President Bashar Al-Assad’s regime.
+For instance, since 2011, Russia and China have vetoed all four Security Council resolutions concerning the conflict in Syria, some of which could have led to sanctions against President Bashar al-Assad’s regime.

 What is the sanctions process in the European Union?